 - Georgetown University (Education) – Adjunct Professor of Marketing

-- Infusd (Startup) – Board of Advisors
+- LifeFuels (Startup) – Board of Advisors

 - Glimpulse (Startup) – Board of Advisors

-While I don’t accept paid advertising on this site, I do offer endorsements for products, services or content that I believe in.
+While I don’t accept paid advertising on this site, I will occasionally do endorsements for products, services or content that I believe in.
 At times, I will accept products or books to review and feature.
 If and when I do accept products to review, I will always disclose the situation with which I am reviewing the products and note exactly what I have received for free and what I paid for out of my own pocket.

 I am a frequent traveler, luggage enthusiast, avid photographer, lover of gadgets/technology and father of two young boys.
 As an author, I also frequently do blurbs, endorsements and reviews for upcoming books.